AlexMcClung/IPEDS-Examples/Estimating Discount Rate/README.md

 ![IPEDS Screenshot2](img/sfa-grab2.png)

 Sticker price is available from the IPEDS data center under "Student Charges" > "Tuition and Fees" > "Published tuition and fees".

+An example data set can be found here in the data folder.
+This example uses the "IvyPlus" group of schools whose IPEDS UnitIDs can be found in the src folder.

+Also in the src folder is code which can be used with this data set to calculate an estimated discount rate and produce a linegraph of this rate over time.
+The example linegraph can be found in the outputs folder.